HumanitiesAnalytics/Denison-DA-301-Fall-2020/assignments/visualization.md

 # Individual Data Visualization Assignment

 This is an individual assignment that counts for 5% of your grade for the course.
 It is due by class time on Wednesday, October 14, 2020.
-The goal of the assignment is to use a strategy of iteration and revision to nudge your data visualizations/graphics toward being more professional (publication quality) by doing one or more of the following:
+The goal of the assignment is to use a strategy of iteration and revision to nudge your data visualizations/graphics toward being more professional (publication quality) by doing two or more of the following:

 1. Harmonizing design elements with distinctive (non-template) fonts, colors, backgrounds, alignments, etc.
 2. Developing a "design theme" of your own that you can use for a set of visualizations in a report, poster, or other deliverable.